-II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board of acceptable.
-(Core)

-Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry (AOBNP), or specialty qualifications that are acceptable to the Review Committee; (Core)

-II.A.3.b).(1) Only ABPN and AOBNP certification are considered medical staff appointment; and, (Core)

-II.A.3.c) must include current medical licensure and appropriate

-II.A.3.d) must include ongoing clinical activity.
-(Core)

-Background and Intent: A program director is a role model for faculty members and residents.
-The program director must participate in clinical activity consistent with the specialty.
-This activity will allow the program director to role model the Core Competencies for the faculty members and residents.
+II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry (AOBNP), or specialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.b).(1) Only ABPN and AOBNP certification are considered acceptable. ^(Core) II.A.3.c) must include current medical licensure and appropriate medical staff appointment; and, ^(Core) II.A.3.d) must include ongoing clinical activity.
+(Core) residents.
+The prospecialty.
+This ac Intent: A program director is a role model for faculty members and ogram director must participate in clinical activity consistent with the tivity will allow the program director to role model the Core r the faculty members and residents.
+II.A.3.e) The program director must be a member of the staff at the prima

-II.A.3.e) The program director must be a member of the staff at the primary clinical site.
-(Core)
+) The program director must be a member of the staff at the primary clinical site. ^(Core)